ZJU-DAILY/HJG/README.md

 2. Indexes

 We implemented all the indexes using C++ with Visual Studio 2019.
-This file contains the source code files for RR*-tree, DESIRE, SNSSG, SNSSG* and our HOPE In the sub folder, file 'data' contains the dataset, the query file and the execute parameters.
+This file contains the source code files for RR*-tree, DESIRE, SNSSG, SNSSG* and our HJG In the sub folder, file 'data' contains the dataset, the query file and the execute parameters.
 When using different dataset, modify the file 'par.txt', where the first parameter is the dataset path and the second is the query file path.